Dreamvention/2_d_seo_module_230/readme.md

 Seo Module
 ==========
-The fist professional SEO extension for opencart 2 Opencart version supported 2.3.x (other versions are in developement)
+The fist professional SEO extension for opencart 2 Opencart version supported 2.3.x (other versions are in developement.
+Comming soon...)

 ##### Table of content
 1. [Installation & Update](#installation-and-update)